UtrechtUniversity/Workshop-IRAS/docs/hpc_on_lisa.md

 Rscript ./R/make_batch_svm.R
 ```

-Look in the subdirectory `batch` how many batch files there are present.
+Look in the subdirectory `batch`.
+How many batch files there are present?
 You should also see the submission script.
 Run this script after removing `.out` and `.csv` files from the main directory and its subdirectory `output`.

 ```
 ./batch/submit_svm.sh
 squeue -u <your username>
 ```

-Check after a coffee or tea break whether all the 110 `.csv` files are present in the `output` directory.
+Check whether all the 110 `.csv` files are present in the `output` directory.

 ```
 ls ./output/*.csv | wc      # 'wc' counts lines, words and characters of the input
 ```

+Check for a few jobs the walltimes and cpu efficiciencies.

 ### Collecting and processing the results